SlackmasterFelipeCafe/SquamaterCreateEntitiesAndAttributesFromDataDictionary/README.md

 - It may be useful to insert the EandA directly into the metadata - version 1 relys on a user cut and paste?
 - It may be useful to operate on files stored in sharepoint instead of the users harddrive?

-### Instructions
-- Create a template in UTF8 ASCII FGDC XML format that contains boilerplate text common to all childeren in a data release.
-Be sure this template contains the approriate curly bracket tags, {SquamataTagExample} used to populate the template using this notebook.

 #### To execute a function/command select a cell and Hold-Shift + Press-Enter

 *"Birthing the tail that feeds it..."*